kurz-schluss/esp32-keyble-ha/lib/AutoConnect/mkdocs/achandling.md

 !!! warning "JavaScript that is too long can cause insufficient memory"
     If it reaches thousands of bytes, AutoConnect will not be able to complete the HTML generation for the page.

+## Custom Web pages communication without page transitions

+The request-response form typically provided by AutoConnectAux is based on stateless HTTP page transitions.
+Its communication between custom Web pages and sketches involves page transitions in the client browser via the request-response form.
+However, major Web browsers support HTTP asynchronous communication without page transitions.
+By embedding those [Web APIs](https://developer.mozilla.org/en-US/docs/Web/API) in your custom Web pages, you can implement sketches that do not disrupt the user working flow with page transitions.

+There are two types of Web APIs that allow asynchronous communication that can be used with AutoConnectAux:

+- **XMLHttpRequest**

+    JavaScript embedded in a custom web page uses the [XMLHttpRequest](https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest) (XHR) objects to communicate with the request handler on the sketch side.
+A sketch typically embeds its JavaScript coded as a string value with [AutoConnectElement](apielements.md#autoconnectelement) into a custom web page JSON description.

+    The request handler that is communication partner with the above JavaScript should be implemented in the sketch as the [Client request handlers](https://github.com/esp8266/Arduino/blob/master/libraries/ESP8266WebServer/README.rst#client-request-handlers) of the ESP8266WebServer (WebServer for ESP32) class.

+    The procedure for implementing a sketch in this manner is described in a [subsequent section](#communicate-with-the-sketch-using-xhr).

+- **Fetch API**

+    The [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch) supported by AutoConnectAux is even easy to implement than [XHR](https://developer.mozilla.org/en-US/docs/Glossary/XHR_(XMLHttpRequest)).
+AutoConnectElements can execute Fetch API-driven JavaScript that can communicate with the server sketch.
+Its script will be triggered by [expected events](acinteract.md#register-event-handling-for-autoconnectelements) and automatically be embedded into the HTML source of your custom web page by AutoConnect.

+    Also, the sketch process with which the above Fetch API script communicates can access and update the values and properties of each AutoConnectElement.
+Updated AutoConnectElement contents are immediately reflected on the custom web page by sending a response.

+    The Fetch API-driven approach based on AutoConnectElements event firing is described in the section of [Interact with sketches by AutoConnectElements event](#interact-with-sketches-by-autoconnectelements-event).

 ### <i class="fas fa-globe"></i> Communicate with the Sketch using XHR

-AutoConnectElement allows having scripts that create sessions based on [**XHR**](https://developer.mozilla.org/en-US/docs/Glossary/XHR_(XMLHttpRequest)).
-XMLHttpRequest (XHR) is a JavaScript API to create AJAX requests.
-Its methods provide the ability to send network requests between the browser and a server.
-The Sketch simply implements the server-side process as a response handler to a normal HTTP request and can equip with a dynamic custom Web page.
-This technique is tricky but does not cause page transitions and is useful for implementing dynamic pages.
-As a matter of fact, [AutoConnectOTA](otabrowser.md#updates-with-the-web-browserupdated-wv115) class is implemented by using this technique and is a custom Web page by AutoConnectAux.
+AutoConnectElement allows having scripts that make HTTP sessions based on [**XHR**](https://en.wikipedia.org/wiki/XMLHttpRequest).
+XHR ([XMLHttpRequest](https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest)) is a JavaScript API to create AJAX requests.
+Its methods allow sending network requests between the browser and a server.
+The sketch implements the server-side process as a response handler to a standard HTTP request and can equip it with a dynamic custom Web page.
+This technique is tricky but is useful when implementing dynamic pages because it does not cause page transitions.
+As a matter of fact, [AutoConnectOTA](otabrowser.md#updates-with-the-web-browserupdated-wv115) class is implemented with this technique and is a custom web page by AutoConnectAux using XHR.

 Here's a simple example of JavaScript-based on XHR and a server-side request handler.
 It's like a clock that displays the time in real-time on an AutoConnect custom web page.
 The sketch in the following example is roughly divided into two structures.
 The AutoConnectElement defined with the name `js` gets the server time with XHR and updates the response via the DOM with the AutoConnectText named `time` and substance is the following JavaScript: